 Air Care & Restoration takes a long term, professional, evidence based approach to resolving mold problems and has designed the following 12-step mold testing process.
 Of course, each instance of mold occurrence is unique, and the most effective solution varies from case to case.
 However, the major steps in mold removal are similar.

-The most critical step in mold remediation is thorough inspection and testing of the property by an experienced and certified indoor environmentalist (CIE) to determine the root cause of mold growth.
+The most critical step in mold remediation is inspection and testing of the property by a certified indoor environmentalist (CIE).
+We can determine the root cause of mold growth.
 We aim to elevate the standards and methods set by the EPA for mold cleanup.
-Mold spores are present everywhere in indoor and outdoor environments; however, mold growth indoors is atypical and is nearly always caused by excessive moisture.
-In Mold Abatement, visible mold is removed.
-In Mold Abatement, the root causes of mold growth is found and corrected in addition to removing all traces of mold.
+Mold spores are present everywhere in indoor and outdoor environments.
+Mold growth indoors is atypical and is often due to excessive moisture.
+In Mold Abatement, we remove visible mold.
+In Mold Abatement, the root causes of mold growth is found.
+We correct and remove all traces of mold.
 We also test for mold spores before and after mold removal to ensure that remediation has been successful and issue a CIE-signed Certificates of Completion.

-The first step is to minimize the spread of mold spores to adjoining areas by erecting a physical barrier, usually consisting of 4-mil polyethylene film sealed to the existing structure.
+The first step is to minimize the spread of mold spores to adjoining areas by erecting a physical barrier.
+This usually consists of 4-mil polyethylene film sealed to the existing structure.
 This containment is provided with negative air pressure high efficiency particle air filtration (HEPA filtration) and sealable openings to allow entering and leaving.

-Floors and belongings that cannot be easily cleaned are covered with tarps or film to minimize opportunity for damage or contamination.
+We cover floors and belongings with tarps to minimize opportunity for damage or contamination.

-Personal items and surfaces that will not be disturbed during demolition are carefully HEPA vacuumed to remove mold spores and minimize contamination of clean areas.
+We carefully HEPA vacuum personal items to remove mold spores and minimize contamination of clean areas.
+These items will remain untouched during demolition.
 During mold removal, personal items that have been cleaned are generally removed from the containment area.
-Dust, debris, and mold spores are completely removed via HEPA vacuuming.
+We remove dust, debris, and mold spores via HEPA vacuuming.

 Complete mold removal requires disposal of contaminated or wet building materials such as carpeting, trim, dry wall, sub-flooring, and insulation.
-These items are carefully identified within the containment, sealed in plastic bags, and removed from the building.
+These items are carefully identified within the containment and sealed in plastic bags.
+We then remove them from the building.

-An antimicrobial agent is applied to remaining porous building surfaces such as subflooring, floor joists, studs, roof rafters, exterior sheathing etc to ensure that mold is killed and does not return.
+An antimicrobial agent is applied to remaining porous building surfaces such as subflooring, floor joists, roof rafters, and exterior sheathing.
+This process ensures that mold does not return.

 A common cause of mold in basements or crawl spaces is excessive weeping of concrete, cinder block, or stone walls.
 Air Care & Restoration treats masonry walls with a sealant designed to resist hydraulic pressure and minimize weeping of ground water into the building.

-Visible surface mold is scrubbed using antimicrobial cleanser to minimize the opportunity for regrowth of mold on contaminated surfaces.
+We scrub visible surface mold with an antimicrobial cleanser to minimize the opportunity for regrowth of mold on contaminated surfaces.
 Heavily mold contaminated clothing, cloth furniture, bedding, and carpeting generally must be disposed of as it cannot be reliably decontaminated.

-Porous surfaces are covered with an antimicrobial coating to prevent future mold growth.
+We cover porous surfaces with an antimicrobial coating to prevent future mold growth.

-HEPA equipped air washers are used to remove the last traces of airborne mold spores and testing is carried out after 1-3 days of recirculation.
+HEPA equipped air washers remove the last traces of airborne mold spores.
+We carry out testing after 1-3 days of recirculation.